Tools for Organismal Research

 Behavior: male parental care, tadpoles show high behavioral plasticity

-Physiology: chemically defended with batrachotoxin, bright coloration
+Physiology: chemically defended, bright coloration

 Mimetic Poison Frog (Ranitomeya imitator)